Randy Arozarena Player Props: Rays vs. Red Sox

-After going 2-for-5 with an RBI in his most recent game, Randy Arozarena and the Tampa Bay Rays take on the Boston Red Sox (who will hand the ball to Nick Pivetta) at 6:40 PM ET on Monday.
+After going 1-for-4 in his last game, Randy Arozarena and the Tampa Bay Rays take on the Boston Red Sox (who will start Garrett Whitlock) at 6:40 PM ET on Tuesday.

-He strung together two hits (going 2-for-5 with an RBI) in his most recent appearance against the Athletics.

 Randy Arozarena Game Info & Props vs. the Red Sox